 What is the Highway Code 12 o’clock rule?

 There isn’t one!
 This is a nonsense idea which even some ADIs still cling to as if it really exists!
-It doesn’t, and it never did.
+It doesn’t, and it never has.
 The HC says that on approach you should indicate left for the first and right for the last (or full circle) exits, but that you shouldn’t normally need to indicate for any intermediate one.
 That word “normally” is the one that makes the “12 o’clock rule” complete nonsense.

-There are some roundabouts where the intermediate exit you want after the left turn is so far to the right that a signal might benefit other drivers, but there are other situations where it would definitely confuse them.
+There are some roundabouts where the intermediate exit you want is so far to the right that a signal might benefit other drivers, but there are other situations where it would definitely confuse them.
 Look at the first example I gave, above, for a situation where it makes sense to indicate.
 Just make sure that your road position matches your intentions when you negotiate any roundabout.

 Should I indicate to go straight ahead on a 3-exit roundabout?

-Look at this mini-roundabout (it’s the second example I gave, above).
-The main road is A to B, and C is a smaller road leading to a school and recreation area.
+Look at the mini-roundabout in the second example I gave, above.
+The main road is A to B, and the side road leads off to a school and recreation area.
 Here’s what it looks like as you approach it from A (the south).

-So there’s your answer.
-If your signal helps someone and doesn’t confuse them then it is a good idea to use it.
-At the risk of creating a “rule”, what I’ve explained here is useful for most three-exit roundabouts.
-Often, you can watch what others do and ask yourself if they’ve helped or confused you by signalling or not signalling, and use that to develop your own strategy in future.
+The Golden Rule is that if your signal helps someone and doesn’t confuse them then it is a good idea to use it.
+And at the risk of creating a “rule”, what I’ve explained here is useful for most three-exit roundabouts.
+Watch what other drivers do and ask yourself if they’ve helped or confused you by signalling or not signalling, and use that to develop your own strategy in future.
 Don’t be afraid or ashamed of changing the way you do things as you learn.